 There are almost as many ways to remove one’s makeup as there are of applying it.
+A trip to the local drug store presents us with a bewildering array of bars, cloths, creams, lotions, gels and liquids.
+Then you’re asked to choose between oil-free, foaming, gentle or scrubbing.

 My personal choice are the generic supermarket cloths that are knock-offs of those made by Olay, Neutrogena and L’Oréal.
 Makeup guru Paula Begoun suggests using unscented generic baby wipes but I find they don’t work well on the waterproof mascara I wear almost every day.
 A gentle cleanser and face cloth is the most economical choice, but the nice thing about disposable wipes is that you’re not faced with stain management on laundry day!